Pickled herring: Nutritional content

 Pickled herring is rich in tyramine and thus should be avoided in the diet of people being treated with an antidepressant monoamine oxidase inhibitor.

 As with fresh herring, pickled herring is an excellent natural source of both vitamin D3 and omega-3 fatty acids.
-It is also a good source of selenium and vitamin B12.
-100 grams may provide 680 IU of vitamin D, or 170% of the DV, as well as 84% of the DV for selenium, and 71% of the DV for vitamin B12.
+It is also a good source of selenium and vitamin B_{12}.
+100 grams may provide 680 IU of vitamin D, or 170% of the DV, as well as 84% of the DV for selenium, and 71% of the DV for vitamin B_{12}.